 I've spent a lot of time being patient and forgiving with this series.
 I managed to convince myself I was enjoying it for about seven episodes.
 There are good moments that have made me smile or laugh, and I genuinely do try to shove aside the critical part of my brain and just enjoy it, but this thing is just so lifeless, so lazily written.
 It makes me sad that this shallow adaptation of the manga is how a lot of people are going to get introduced to Sailor Moon.
 The original manga story is a gem that could be easily polished, but nobody bothered.

-Crystal seems to exist to prey on nostalgia and sell hilariously overpriced copies of itself, and the 20th anniversary was just a convenient excuse.
-This series was not given the respect or care that it deserves.
-Those two years of secrecy and delays were frustrating, but not nearly as frustrating as the result: a soulless, slapdash mess, a totally transparent cash grab (as clearly indicated by the ridiculous price gouging on the BDs).
-It's the anime equivalent of a cheap bath gift set-- presented like it's luxurious and classy, but it's just glorified hand soap.
-As a long-time Sailor Moon fan, it's hard for me to evaluate Crystal without comparing it to other incarnations, but as a reboot for such a popular, long-lived franchise, it's a massive letdown.
-Toei played us for chumps.
+I feel like this was all just a cash grab-- put as little money into the new anime for as much return as possible-- and the shameless price gouging on the BDs just proved it to me.
+It seems to exist to prey on nostalgia and sell hilariously overpriced copies of itself, and the 20th anniversary was just a convenient excuse.
+I feel like this series was not given the respect or care that it deserves.
+The fans got played by a studio that didn't want to make an honest effort, and it hurts, because, you know, I was so excited.
+Those two years of secrecy and delays were frustrating, but not nearly as frustrating as the result.
+I don't think it was unreasonable of me to have higher expectations.
+As a long-time Sailor Moon fan, it's hard for me to evaluate Crystal as a stand-alone series, but as a reboot for such a popular, long-lived franchise, it's a massive letdown.

 I've given up on Sailor Moon Crystal.
 As a former avid Sailor Moon fan I made it to episode 17 of this series before just completely giving up.
 It is downright terrible.
 The art is ugly and everything is so static it reminds me of a low budget flash animation cartoon.
 Storywise the pacing is dreadful and you'd think that was because there was too much to fit into this condensed manga-esque chapter structure.. but no, 75% of an episode is Usagi crying or dramatic name shouting.